 Afterwards, Chika is able to find out the cause of these mechanical problems: a worm virus.
 Somehow, it managed to access the operating system and is now in the process of going after the Arc Reactor’s main system.

-After we head back to the mystery computer man from the beginning, we then dive into a flashback and start learning his backstory.
+After we head back to the mystery computer man from the beginning, we then dive into a flashback and start to learn about his backstory.
 As a young boy named Sho, he wanted to play with a group of children out in the snow.
 However, his mother denies his request since she doesn’t want him to get sick.

 From there, she invites him over and creates an origami fish.
 When Sho is puzzled as to why it has wings, his mother tells him that it allows her creation to both swim and fly.